By David Rich

 — the Gimhae high school teacher, the highest prestige profession in Korea, who rescued me off a local bus, found me a fabulous motel with steam room and spent the next day showing me the local sights.

-— the 28-year old professional university student who drove me off the ferry onto Jejudo Island in his hopped-up jeep and hosted a feast that evening, thanks to his girlfriend’s credit card, and
+— the 28-year-old professional university student who drove me off the ferry onto Jejudo Island in his hopped-up jeep and hosted a feast that evening, thanks to his girlfriend’s credit card, and

-— the Ethiopian Jew from New York City introducing internet payment system similar to “Paypal” in Korea, who I’d met last year in China.
+— the Ethiopian Jew from New York City introducing an internet payment system similar to “Paypal” in Korea, who I’d met last year in China.